- 10 Questions for Financial Services when considering CyberSecurity Solutions

 Requirement 8 – appropriate perimeter defenses for your on-premise, cloud, or hybrid solution: Many of today’s leading cybersecurity solutions are focused on protecting cloud infrastructure, so if your infrastructure is mostly on-premises or isn’t connected to the Internet, ensure that you’re looking at solutions who can support on-premise environments without outside connectivity.
 For cloud-based internet-facing environments, strong Identity and Access Management (IAM) and Web Application Firewalls (WAF) are critical first lines of defense.

-9) My organization’s stance on cybersecurity is best described with the following statement:
+9) My organisation’s stance on cybersecurity is best described with the following statement:

-a) My organization is committed to meeting the minimum requirements by law or contract obligations.
+a) My organisation is committed to meeting the minimum requirements by law or contract obligations.

-b) We’re not subject to any compliance obligations, but my organization is committed to using industry best-practices to secure data and privacy.
+b) We’re not subject to any compliance obligations, but my organisation is committed to using industry best-practices to secure data and privacy.

-c) My organization is committed to providing world-class security of data and privacy in order to gain customer trust and maintain our brand reputation.
+c) My organisation is committed to providing world-class security of data and privacy in order to gain customer trust and maintain our brand reputation.

-d) My organization is committed to evolving our security posture as best we can, but we know we have a lot of work to do with limited resources.
+d) My organisation is committed to evolving our security posture as best we can, but we know we have a lot of work to do with limited resources.

-10) My organization’s brand relies on maintenance of:
+10) My organisation’s brand relies on maintenance of:

 a) Customer service